renning22/shale/README.md

 # Shale - Decentralized Cloud

-Shale is aiming to bring cloud computing to Filcoin and make Storage Providers (SPs) directly compete with AWS, Google Cloud, etc..
+Shale is aiming to bring cloud computing to Filecoin and make Storage Providers (SPs) directly compete with AWS, Google Cloud, etc..

 With Shale, SPs are able to lease and monetize their computing devices (CPU/RAM/GPU severs) with access to the data they sealed.

 Shale is targeting native high-performance computing such as AI/ML training/inference usually against open and large datasets, but any other traditional tasks are possible, such as C/C++ compiling, short-time web serving, data-processing etc..